elootje98/DataProcessing/Project/PROCESS.md

 Added text to the webpage.
 Also put the graphs in the right order.

 ## 25-06-2019
 Changed the design of the navbar.

 fix bug in scatter2 plot
 make github clean
 tooltip taxes
+story teller ?

+Licence of other people???
+style MD